The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Setting the Base**

 -   At this stage, we have been keeping the overall module structure very simple to understand the concepts.
--   In production environments, it is important to follow recommendation and best-practices set by HashiCorp.
+-   In production environments, it is important to follow recommendations and best practices set by HashiCorp.

 **Basic of Standard Module Structure**